Roll with It (Steve Winwood song)

-"Roll with It" is a song recorded by Steve Winwood for his album of the same name, released on Virgin Records.
-It was written by Winwood and songwriter Will Jennings.
+"Roll with It" is a song recorded by Steve Winwood for his album Roll with It, released on Virgin Records.
+It was written by Winwood and long-time collaborator Will Jennings.
 Publishing rights organization BMI later had Motown songwriters Holland-Dozier-Holland credited with co-writing the song due to its resemblance to the Junior Walker hit "(I'm a) Roadrunner".

-The song was the last #1 hit of Casey Kasem's 18-year run as the original host of American Top 40 (he would return to host the program 10 years later), as well as being the first #1 song of Shadoe Stevens' hosting tenure.
-The 1990 movie Nuns on the Run also made use of the song.

 Release and reception

-The single spent four weeks at No. 1 on the Billboard Hot 100 singles chart in the summer of 1988.
+The single spent four straight weeks at No. 1 on the Billboard Hot 100 singles chart starting on the issue dating July 30, 1988.
 It topped the Billboard adult contemporary chart for two weeks, and also spent four weeks at No. 1 on the Billboard mainstream rock chart.
 In addition, the song reached No. 30 on the R&B chart.
 In the United Kingdom, the song reached No. 53 on the UK Singles Chart.

 "Roll with It" was nominated for two Grammy Awards in 1989, Record of the Year and Best Male Pop Vocal performance.
 The album Roll with It was also nominated as Album of the Year.

 Music video

 The music video, directed by David Fincher and filmed in sepia-tone, depicts Winwood performing the song in a bar.
+As he and his band play, bar patrons erotically dance with each other.